isc-projects/kea/doc/sphinx/arm/hooks-cb-cmds.rst

 "dhcp4" and "dhcp6" for the DHCPv4 and DHCPv6 top level options respectively.
 If
 there is no such option explicitly associated with the server1, no option is deleted.
-In order to delete an option belonging to "all" servers, the keyword "all" must be used as server tag.
+In order to delete an option belonging to "all" servers, the keyword "all" must be used as the server tag.
 The `server-tags` list must contain exactly one tag.
 It must not include the `null` value.

 .. _command-remote-option-def4-get: